Let us fight for you. Experience counts—we know what to do, how to do it, and the resources to get it done.

 Placental Abruption: Birth Injury for the Mother & the Child

 During pregnancy, a placenta develops and connects the fetus to the uterine wall.
-The placenta is important because, during pregnancy, it develops to provide oxygen, nutrition, and waste removal for the growing baby.
+It is important because, during pregnancy, it provides oxygen, nutrition, and waste removal for the growing baby.

 In the case of placental abruption, the placenta can become separated from the wall of the uterus prematurely, putting both the baby’s and the mother’s health and lives at risk.
-The mother can begin to hemorrhage and potentially bleed to death.
+Mothers who suffer from this condition can begin to hemorrhage and potentially bleed to death.

 For the baby, placental abruption means a loss of oxygen and nutrition.
 In cases of complete placental abruption, the baby will stop receiving oxygen entirely.
-In these situations, the baby must be delivered immediately.
+In these situations, it must be delivered immediately.

 Failure to deliver a baby quickly after a placental abruption can cause several severe medical conditions including: